karshinlin/WanderShop/README.md

 # WanderShop

 # Run Server
-- Python3 is required
+- virtualenv is used to maintain dependencies
+- To activate virtualenv, run `source venv/bin/activate` in project root
-- run python3 server.py to run the Server
+- run python server.py to run the Server

-# Server Requirements
+# Server Requirements in virtualenv
 - Python3
 - firebase-admin
+- Flask